 Why do you want to work for our school district?
-Having an answer prepared for this teacher job interview question is vital when interviewing.

-First pass:

-Why do you want to work for our school district?

-To formulate an excellent, genuine answer, you need to do some research on the school, its students, teachers, vision and mission statement, educational goals and objectives, unique characteristics, and achievement levels.
+To formulate an excellent, genuine answer, you need to research the school, its students, teachers, vision and mission statement, educational goals and objectives, unique characteristics, and achievement levels.

-For each school district and school, you may interview with, consider developing a matrix and filling out the relevant details for each topic.
-This will also allow you to identify patterns and trends across districts and schools; knowledge that will surely impress your interviewer.
+For each school district and school you may interview with, consider developing a matrix and filling out the relevant details for each topic.
+This will also allow you to identify patterns and trends across districts and schools, the knowledge that will surely impress your interviewer.

 Address each area to convince a panel of how you will bring value to the school through your unique abilities and experience.